onhir/onhir.gov/_pages/eligibility.md

 sidenav: true
 ---

-## Applications are no longer available
+## Applications are longer available

 **If you have any questions contact Larry Ruzow     [laruzow@onhir.gov](mailto:laruzow@onhir.gov?subject=Applications%20question%20from%20onhir.gov%20link)**